DylanTackoor/gatsby-plugin-humans-txt/README.md

 yarn add gatsby-plugin-humans-txt
 ```

-## How to use
+## Usage

-Add the plugin to your `gatsby-config.js`.
-The example below follows the [humanstxt.org standard](http://humanstxt.org/Standard.html):
+Add the plugin to your `gatsby-config.js` and pass the `options` property an object representation of what you want the `humans.txt` file to look like.
+The example below can be used to follow the [humanstxt.org standard](http://humanstxt.org/Standard.html):

 ```javascript
 plugins: [